About Core Image

 The ability to chain multiple filters together to create custom effects

-On OS X, Core Image also provides support for creating custom filters and performing feedback-based image processing.
+On OS X, Core Image also provides a means for packaging custom filters for use by other apps.

 Core Image is Efficient and Easy to Use for Processing and Analyzing Images